This week, my Instagram DMs were busy with the following two questions:

 Also, based on the proposed concepts of the new program, I am hopeful that the new program will accommodate more learning styles.
 With the way CFE is designed right now, passing it has a lot to do with playing the game right.
 I know my fair share of competent accountants who passed CFE only after their second, third or even fourth (exception made) try because they were not following the winning rules.
 They might know their technical knowledge inside out or be a rock star at work, but they struggled with CFE.
 Some might be too focused on writing the perfect technically accurate response and some might simply be careful thinker or slow typists.
 Then, there are those who struggled with PERT via EVR.
 Again, I know a fair share of competent accountants who struggled with the reporting for months, if not years after they passed CFE.
 However, as you likely already know, the real world is VERY DIFFERENT.
 Navigating the corporate world requires way more than writing cases quickly or having the right experience for the right amount of time.
 These factors all come into play: technical knowledge, experience, social skills, market demand, timing and luck.

 From what I have seen so far, I believe what the profession is trying to do is to maintain our relevancy and competitiveness.
-Personally, I want nothing more than for CPAs to move away from being thought of the tax preparer (which is true for some but not for many others) to a finance professional who moves with the time and uses data strategically.
+Personally, I want nothing more than for CPAs to move away from being thought of as the tax preparer (which is true for some but not for many others) to a finance professional who moves with the time and uses data strategically.

 This is not the say I don’t have reservations about exactly how the new program will materialize.
-I simply think it is still too early to judge.
+I simply think it is still to early to judge.
 What I plan on doing is to stay in the loop, participate and provide feedback whenever possible and share what I know regularly.

 - The New Certification Program: Stay Engaged